Counselors

 Tricia Hackfeld is a dedicated school and professional counselor with 24 years of experience in education.
 A proud alumna of Baylor University and Hardin-Simmons University, she holds a master's degree from Lamar University.
 For the past 20 years, Tricia has made a significant impact in Aledo ISD, where she supports students' academic and emotional growth.
 As a licensed professional counselor, she is committed to fostering a nurturing environment that empowers students to thrive.

 The Bound for Success program is a partnership between UTA and Aledo ISD where a dedicated College and Career coach works on our campus 2 days per week.
-When here, Jayle will be working with students on college applications, financial aid, and so much more.
-While he does work for UTA, Jayle can partner with you to help you with any college or technical school application to ensure you have the support you need.
-Jayle has a wealth of knowledge in post-secondary planning and will work in partnership with our Counseling Team to bring another layer of service and support for our AHS students!
+When here, they will be working with students on college applications, financial aid, and so much more.
+While they do work for UTA, they can partner with you to help you with any college or technical school application to ensure you have the support you need.
+These partners have a wealth of knowledge in post-secondary planning and will work with our Counseling Team to bring another layer of service and support for our AHS students!

-Students can request to see him by scanning the "Request to see the Counselor" QR codes around the building.
-Students and parents can also reach out via email.
+Students can request to see them by scanning the "Request to see the Counselor" QR codes around the building.

 Mission Statement: